2020 TSHP Award Recipients

 TSHP and TPA congratulate CHI Memorial Hospital, as well as Dr. Karen Babb and the pharmacy team at CHI, for their outstanding work and contributions to patient care and pharmacy practice.

-Residency Program of the Year
+Pharmacy Residency Program of the Year

 The VA-Tennessee Valley Healthcare System Residency Program in Nashville, Tennessee, was recently recognized by the Tennessee Society of Health-System Pharmacists (TSHP), a Society of the Tennessee Pharmacists Association (TPA), as the 2020 TSHP Residency Program of the Year for its post-graduate residency programs.